Jinhu-Wang/Global_EcoBio/README.md

 ### Step 4: Download Intersecting Tiles

-Downloads each intersecting tile as a GeoTIFF file using the URLs in the JSON file, saving them in `data/2_downloaded_geotiff/DSM`.
+Downloads each intersecting DSM tile as a GeoTIFF file using the URLs in the JSON file, saving them in `data/2_downloaded_geotiff/DSM`.

 ### Step 5: Clip Tiles to AOI

 Clips each downloaded GeoTIFF to the AOI boundary, ensuring each raster covers only the specified region.
-Clipped rasters are saved in `data/3_clipped/DSM`.
+Clipped DSM rasters are saved in `data/3_clipped/DSM`.

 ### Step 6: Merge Clipped GeoTIFFs

-Merges all clipped GeoTIFFs into a single output file, saved as merged_clipped.tif in `data/4_merged/DSM`.
+Merges all clipped GeoTIFFs of DSM into a single output file, saved as merged_clipped.tif in `data/4_merged/DSM`.

 ## Output files